-Who needs translators when you have the Rosetta Stone?
-Founded in 1991, Rosetta Stone provides language-learning software via CD-ROM and online subscriptions.
-The company's Rosetta Stone Language Library combines images, text, and audio, without the traditional translation or grammar explanations, to mimic the way children learn their native languages.
+Rosetta Stone holds itself out as the key to common language -- at least to understanding another language.
+The provides language-learning software via digital download, online subscriptions, and CD-ROM.
+It's Rosetta Stone Language Library combines images, text, and audio, without the traditional translation or grammar explanations, to mimic the way children learn their native languages.
 With consumer and institutional customers in more than 150 countries Rosetta Stone offers software for about 30 languages.
 Its products are available through direct sales channels and at selected retailers such as Amazon.com, Barnes & Noble, and Staples.

-Rosetta Stone operates through three segments, North America Consumer, International Consumer, and Institutional.
+Rosetta Stone operates through three segments, North America Consumer, Rest of World Consumer, and Global Enterprise & Education.
 The consumer segments derive revenues from individuals and retail partners.
-The North America Consumer segment is its largest, accounting for about two-thirds of overall sales.
-International consumers account for 15% of sales.
-The Institutional segment, which consists of sales to educational institutions, government agencies, and corporations worldwide, accounts for more than 20% of revenues.
+The North America Consumer segment is its largest, accounting for about 59% of sales.
+Rest of the World Consumers account for 9% of sales.
+The Institutional segment, which consists of sales to educational institutions, government agencies, and corporations worldwide, accounts for about a third of revenues.

 Mergers and Acquisitions

 In another direction, Rosetta Stone is positioning its product as a brain fitness booster.
 In 2014 it acquired Vivity Labs, which develops brain fitness games.
 Its flagship product is Fit Brains.
 Vivity brings a set of applications for use on mobile, the Web, and social media.
 The purchase price was about $12 million.

 The completed another acquisition in 2014 that extends its cloud-based products.
 The purchase of Tell Me More brings online language learning subscriptions and learning services to Rosetta Stone.
 Tell Me More's suite of Software as a Service language apps have been aimed at corporate and educational customers.